 Linda Smith McKeown ’74 – ice hockey & track

 Molly McBee Miller Ettenger ’74 – ice hockey & tennis

 Summer Parker-Hall ’25 – basketball (and recipient of our Class of 1974 Scholarship)

 We invite you to join us for this look back at the history of women’s athletics at Cornell.
 The webinar is Wednesday, February 23rd, at 8:00 pm ET.
 Register here.

-Go Big Red and please be well!
+Go Big Red!
+Go USA!
+Stay warm and be well!